 This ongoing series of works explores portals and "thin places" that allow us to enter a space in which we can begin to perceive the intelligence and language patterns of other beings in the natural world.
-These works question human attempts to control or anthropomorphize our shared environment and offer glimpses into the possibilities and wonder that can result from a true experiential relationship with the world around us.
+These works question, sometimes humorously, human attempts to control or anthropomorphize our shared environment and offer glimpses into the possibilities and wonder that can result from a true experiential relationship with the world around us.

 Paper Wasp Vending Machine